5 Reasons why a Premade logo design isn’t ideal for your business

 5 Reasons You Shouldn’t Use a Premade Logo

-Often a premade logo is seen as a quick, easy and cost-effective alternative to getting a custom-made logo.
+Often a premade logo is seen as a quick, easy and cost-effective alternative to getting a custom logo Design.
 However, over the long-term, a premade logo can prove costly for your business.
 Here’s 5 of the top reasons why:

 Premade logos are mass produced, and it’s not as if they’re “taken off the market” once purchased.
 The chances of some other business having a very similar, if not the same logo as yours, is high.
 Premade logos lack originality and don’t offer your business a unique, individual and credible standpoint.